A BIT ABOUT US

 Kapok Press - empowering beginners on every step of their musical journey playing piano.

 Kapok Press is dedicated to producing rewarding educational material for the budding pianist.
-We are passionate about creating music to engage and enthuse young beginners and those with special needs to play and enjoy the piano.
+We are passionate about creating music to engage and enthuse young beginners and those who are neurodiverse to play and enjoy the piano.
 We support every child’s musical success playing piano and promote the joy and satisfaction of learning new skills through music.
 We believe that learning to play the piano is uniquely suited to stimulating and growing the human brain, and this activity can profoundly impact the future of our children in a very powerful and positive way.

 We want every child to feel empowered playing piano and to believe in their own ability to make music.
 The I Can Do It!
-Piano Books support young beginners and those with special needs to begin their creative journey with music that is accessible, and easy to use and understand.
+Piano Books support young beginners and those who are neurodiverse to begin their creative journey with music that is accessible, and easy to use and understand.

 We use a pre-notation system and pick fun and familiar songs for beginners to learn to sing and play easily.
 With the goal of making playing the piano accessible to all, our books and materials help beginners understand the patterns of the keyboard, develop finger strength and dexterity, learn the fundamentals of music and grow their ability to learn and memorize.
 In development for over two decades, the I Can Do It! books empower beginners around the world to play confidently and feel capable on every step of their musical journey.